ysyk2021/the-ultimate-guide-to-team-survey-questions/src/chapter-4.md

 Defining the team's culture is an important step in understanding how the team operates and identifying areas for improvement.
 Here are some tips on how to answer this question:

-1. Consider your experience: Before answering, consider your experience working with the team.
+1. **Consider your experience**: Before answering, consider your experience working with the team.
 Think about the team's values, behaviors, and attitudes.

-2. Identify key characteristics: Identify the key characteristics of the team's culture.
+2. **Identify key characteristics**: Identify the key characteristics of the team's culture.
 Consider what makes the team unique and what sets it apart from other teams.

-3. Provide examples: To support your answer, provide specific examples of how these characteristics are demonstrated in the team's day-to-day operations.
+3. **Provide examples**: To support your answer, provide specific examples of how these characteristics are demonstrated in the team's day-to-day operations.
 This will help others understand what you mean when you describe the team's culture.

-4. Identify areas for improvement: Finally, identify areas where the team's culture could be improved.
+4. **Identify areas for improvement**: Finally, identify areas where the team's culture could be improved.
 Consider what changes could be made to strengthen the team's culture and improve overall performance.

 Sample Answers
 --------------